sschimper-splunk/simple-aws-env-with-splunk-soar/README.md

-# Simple AWS Environment with Splunk installed
+# Simple AWS Environment with Splunk SOAR installed

 This Terraform configuration allows you to spin up a simple AWS environment, consisting of a single VPC in a region of choice, one private subnet, and one public subnet.
-The public subnet hosts a single EC2 instance with a Splunk AMI.
+The public subnet hosts a single EC2 instance with a Splunk SOAR AMI.
 Furthermore, the environment contains a security group, which allows all outbound traffic and inbound traffic for ports 22, 80, 443, and 8000.

 ![Image](./docs/img/diagram.png)